 Plan your study schedule and lift your time management game!
 Save key dates in an organised diary and include sufficient time for assignments and exam prep.

 If you’re studying on-campus, check your class timetable with MyTimetable.
-From 14 June, you will be able to view your classes and choose your preferred classes where available.

 If you’re studying online, check your Residential School requirements and plan your travel.